mosryx/phasma/uniqueghosts/TYP.17 onryo.md

 ## Onryo
 ### Unique Identifiers
-* Flames act like crucifix for Onryo (candles, lighter, Maple Lodge Campsite campfire).
-If Onryo tries to hunt with a flame source nearby, it will blow out the flame instead.

 * If Onryo tried to hunt with both a flame and a crucifix nearby, it will always favor blowing out flame.